Codename-Beast/cms-app/README.md

 ## Installation

-Follow the steps mentioned below to install and run the project.
-You may find more details about the installation in [Installation Wiki](https://github.com/nasirkhan/laravel-starter/wiki/Installation).

 1. Open the terminal and run the following command, this will download and install the `Laravel Starter` and run the post-installation commands.
 ```bash